angie0120/build-a-text-summarizer-with-lambda-and-bedrock/README.md

 ---

-## What We're Building
+## What This Project Builds

 Let’s say you have a paragraph like this:

 > Dogs and cats are two of the most popular pets in the world, each offering different types of companionship.
 Dogs are known for their loyalty and energetic nature, making them great companions for active individuals and families.
 Cats are more independent and typically require less daily attention, which appeals to busy people or those living in smaller spaces.
 Both pets can improve mental well-being by reducing stress and loneliness, but the right choice ultimately depends on a person’s lifestyle and preferences.

-Instead of manually shrinking this into bullet points, we’ll build a Lambda function that:
+Instead of manually shrinking this into bullet points, this project builds a Lambda function that:

 1. Reads your input
 2. Builds a prompt